Amayas29/MyLibC/README.md

 Some useful programs and functions in C

 ## Functions :
-- Split : Split a string according to the delimiter
+- split : Split a string according to the delimiter
+> split_l : using linked list
+>
+> split_r : using realloc

 - get_day_name : Returns the day of the week for a given date